cityssm/userscripts/README.md

 They will likely work with other userscript extensions, like Greasemonkey, Tampermonkey, and Firemonkey.

+❗ **Always remember!
+Only install Userscripts you completely trust!**

 ## Userscripts for FASTER Web

 [FASTER Web](https://fasterasset.com/products/fleet-management-software/) is a cloud-based, fleet management information system (FMIS).